-- Some drugs are paid on a cost basis or are part of a prospective payment, including: drugs packaged under the outpatient prospective payment system (OPPS); drugs furnished by End-Stage Renal Disease (ESRD) facilities and included in Medicare's ESRD composite rate; osteoporosis drugs provided by home health agencies under certain conditions; and drugs furnished by: critical access hospitals' outpatient departments (CAHs); rural health clinics (RHCs); federally qualified health centers (FQHCs); community mental health centers (CMHCs); and ambulances. - In addition, there are 13 categories of drugs for which separate payment is made under Part B8, including: drugs furnished "incident to" a physician's service; separately billable ESRD drugs; separately billable drugs provided in hospital outpatient departments; durable medical equipment (DME) supply drugs; drugs covered as supplies; drugs used in immunosuppressive therapy; blood clotting factors; certain vaccines; antigens; parenteral nutrition; certain oral drugs used in cancer treatment; separately billable drugs provided in comprehensive outpatient rehabilitation facilities (CORFs); and intravenous immune globulin provide in the home.9
+- Some drugs are paid on a cost basis or are part of a prospective payment, including: drugs packaged under the outpatient prospective payment system (OPPS); drugs furnished by End-Stage Renal Disease (ESRD) facilities and included in Medicare's ESRD composite rate; osteoporosis drugs provided by home health agencies under certain conditions; and drugs furnished by: critical access hospitals' outpatient departments (CAHs); rural health clinics (RHCs); federally qualified health centers (FQHCs); community mental health centers (CMHCs); and ambulances. - In addition, there are 13 categories of drugs for which separate payment is made under Part B, including: drugs furnished "incident to" a physician's service; separately billable ESRD drugs; separately billable drugs provided in hospital outpatient departments; durable medical equipment (DME) supply drugs; drugs covered as supplies; drugs used in immunosuppressive therapy; blood clotting factors; certain vaccines; antigens; parenteral nutrition; certain oral drugs used in cancer treatment; separately billable drugs provided in comprehensive outpatient rehabilitation facilities (CORFs); and intravenous immune globulin provide in the home.

 The following chart groups the various categories of Part B coverage according to the extent to which they present some ambiguity for billing entities and/or Part D sponsors with regard to whether coverage should be under Part B or Part D. This ambiguity has different implications for stand alone Part D sponsors and for Medicare Advantage-Prescription Drug (MA-PD) Plans (including PACE plans and Section 1876 Cost plans which are treated similarly to MA-PDs).
-For stand alone Part D sponsors, the sponsor
+For stand alone Part D sponsors, the sponsor needs to determine whether it should make any payment.
+For MA-PDs, the MA organization needs to determine whether a payment should be assigned to its Part D spending or to its spending for Part B services.

-8 If these drugs are provided as part of a Medicare Part A covered inpatient hospital or skilled nursing facility stay, they are generally bundled into the Medicare Part A payment to the facility.
+&lt;sup>8 If these drugs are provided as part of a Medicare Part A covered inpatient hospital or skilled nursing facility stay, they are generally bundled into the Medicare Part A payment to the facility.
 The exception with regard to inpatient hospital services is clotting factor which is paid separately.
 For covered SNF stays certain high cost chemotherapy drugs are billed separately along with preventive injections (e.g., flu shots).
 If a beneficiary does not have Part A coverage, if Part A coverage for the stay has run out or if a stay is non-covered, hospitals and SNFs can be paid for most categories of Part B covered drugs.

-9 Medicare does make separate payment for blood and blood products under Part A and Part B. Although these products are regulated as biologicals by FDA, they are not administered in a context that would not be covered under Part A or Part B. Therefore, generally these products are not Part D drugs.
+&lt;sup>9 Medicare does make separate payment for blood and blood products under Part A and Part B. Although these products are regulated as biologicals by FDA, they are not administered in a context that would not be covered under Part A or Part B. Therefore, generally these products are not Part D drugs.
 As a result, they are not included in this discussion.